hsinyenwu/ggRibo/README.md

 <img width="675" alt="image" src="https://github.com/user-attachments/assets/b1b16e9a-2a0d-45bd-b55e-77a4c5c68aad" />

 ### Gene-context plot vs single transcript plot for presenting Ribo-seq plots
 Here we show one example gene with 3 isoforms (Figure 2A).
 Using the single transcript style plot, it is impossible to check which transcript(s) is translated (Figure 2B).
 The isoform 3 is not transcribed in the sample and leads to a confusing plot (bottom panel of Figure 2B).
 In gene-context plot, we can clear see the first and second isoforms are transcribed and translated (Figure 2C) even though only isoform 1 is colored for periodicity.
-Therefore, ***gene-context Ribo-seq plot provides a bird’s-eye view of the translation for all isoforms.***
+Therefore, ***gene-context Ribo-seq plot provides a bird’s-eye view of the translation for all isoforms.*** *However, single transcript plot could still be helpful for genes have long introns.
+In that case, you can check the Gene-context plot first then use single transcript plot.*

 <img width="675" alt="image" src="https://github.com/user-attachments/assets/7cbcacb4-a42d-45ab-bbcb-cd45bc1923a6" />